Teeth Anatomy

 Cementum is:

-• Responsible for helping to keep to tooth fixed in place.
+- Responsible for helping to keep the tooth fixed in place.

 PULP